Skip to content

 529overloaded_errorServers are healthy but temporarily overloadedAnthropic's — back off

 The trap is that the authorization half makes people assume their password, key, or account is broken, so they reset credentials that were fine all along.
 When the tail of the message is internal server error, the credential is rarely the problem — the handshake is.
+That single misread is what sends most people chasing the wrong fix for a Claude authorization failed internal server error.

 Diagram of the Claude authorization failed internal server error — a 500 returned during the login and OAuth token handshake